jn-bedag/AutoSPInstaller/README.md

 - Change: Don't start all the URLs in browser after installation
 - Fix: Install prerequisites also for newer server Version
 - Fix: The script was checking for the wrong url when creating the webapp
+- Fix: If you have manually added additional Search ContentSources, the script was failing

-We run the script from plain admin PowerShell:
+We run the script from admin PowerShell:
-.\AutoSPInstallerMain.ps1 -inputFile .\inputfile.xml -logToScriptDir
+.\AutoSPInstallerMain.ps1 -inputFile .\inputfile.xml -logpath C:\install

 Be aware that the changes are not tested in all scenarios, so use at your own risk.